The Laventure Marine II Unveils A Solid Gold Dial And A New Direction For The Brand

 The next release

-My strong feeling is that the next release needs to be priced lower.
+I have strong feelings about this, and both roads the brand could take will prove defining.
+My gut feeling is that the next release needs to be priced lower (if the brand sticks with this movement level).
 I’d love to see another Transatlantique colorway hit the shelves.
 It would feel then that we had a bit more of a handle on the brand’s price bracket.
 We would have a lower end (the long sold-out Marine) and an upper end (the Marine II), and activity between those prices.
 As it is, it feels very open-ended and my fear is that if the prices continue to go up, the hardcore following of the brand might be alienated.

 But there are two responses to that: one is that the prices are increasing because the watches are getting materially better (or at least more extravagant with the bracelets and Plexiglas crystals and, of course, this gold dial).
 And the other is that maybe retaining the same customer base is neither important nor possible if the long-term goal of the brand is to exit not just this price bracket, but also this “style bracket”.